 She was even a member of the Birds of Prey.
 Though that was entirely for selfish reasons, and she betrayed her teammates once she no longer got anything out of the deal.

 In his very first appearance, Two-Face had captured Batman and was throwing the coin for whether to kill or free him.
 Batman asked what if the coin stood on its edge? and got Two-Face to agree to surrender and submit to plastic surgery and therapy.
 The coin — substituted by Batman for the real coin — stood on its edge, and Two-Face returned to a normal life.
-However, he was later injured again and return to his life as Two-Face.
+However, he was later injured again and returned to his life as Two-Face.

 In No Man's Land an act of ungodly luck makes Two-Face a good guy for what looks like weeks if not months.
 He agrees to help Renee Montoya to try and take care of the weaker people in the city; injured, old, children, etc. Each time he helps he flips a coin, according to Montoya he apparently flips the "good" side over 100 times......in a row.
 It's possible that the implication there was that Two-Face was cheating.
 Perhaps he had honestly (temporarily) reformed, but pretended it was all the coin's fault (so he'd have an excuse if he ever turned evil again).
 And if that's not it, maybe Batman or Montoya just slipped him a weighted coin.

-Batman villain The Riddler sometimes went through the door as well, though currently he's a Face.
+The Riddler sometimes went through the door as well, though currently he's a Face.
 It's unknown whether he will become a Heel again.

 Namor the Sub-Mariner deals with this so often that the trope may as well be named The Namor.
 He fought the original Human Torch (that's bad) and allied with him against the Axis in World War II (that's good) then swore revenge against humanity when he thought they'd destroyed Atlantis (that's bad) then swore to defend Atlantis once it was discovered again (that's good), and the frogurt is also cursed (that's bad).
 To put it another way: Marvel currently has two "ruling councils" of good guys and bad guys.
 Namor is on both of them.

-To expand on some of Namor's more recent history: Turns out he had sleeper-agents in America (bad), but then he helps Captain America's side in the Civil War and promises to have all sleeper agents removed (good), he lied about the sleeper agents (bad), successfully stops his son Kamar from an attempted coup and starting a war with America (good), unfortunately this chain of events leads to Atlantis being destroyed and Namor has reforging his alliance to Doctor Doom and now the Atlantean military is based in Latveria (bad), both men join Norman Osborn's Cabal and Namor attacks Tony Stark at the behest of Osborn (also bad), but them Namor (in alliance with Emma Frost) betrays Norman Osborn and joins the X-Men and helps them setup and defend Utopia (good), later he becomes one of the five X-Men possessed by the Phoenix Force (who are all going a bit A God Am I now and the the Big Bads of Avengers Vs X-Men) and stages an unprovoked invasion of Wakanda (very bad).
+To expand on some of Namor's more recent history: Turns out he had sleeper-agents in America (bad), but then he helps Captain America's side in the Civil War and promises to have all sleeper agents removed (good), he lied about the sleeper agents (bad), successfully stops his son Kamar from an attempted coup and starting a war with America (good), unfortunately this chain of events leads to Atlantis being destroyed and Namor has reforging his alliance to Doctor Doom and now the Atlantean military is based in Latveria (bad), both men join Norman Osborn's Cabal and Namor attacks Tony Stark at the behest of Osborn (also bad), but them Namor (in alliance with Emma Frost) betrays Norman Osborn and joins the X-Men and helps them setup and defend Utopia (good), later he becomes one of the five X-Men possessed by the Phoenix Force (who are all going a bit A God Am I now and the the Big Bads of Avengers vs. X-Men) and stages an unprovoked invasion of Wakanda (very bad).

 Rouge was even worse.
 One story taking place in a single day featured her switching sides at least five times.

-Quinlan Vos, a major character in the Star Wars: Republic comic books, is a good example.
+From Star Wars Expanded Universe, Quinlan Vos, a major character in the Star Wars: Republic comic books, is a good example.
 Here's how he progresses:

 First appears as in the Malastare arc as a minor character who operates most efficiently from the shadows, but is nonetheless a respected Jedi Knight (that's good).